ryanswilson1/EmployeeTracker/README.md

   The following necessary dependencies must be installed to run the application properly: run command node app.js

   # Usage
-  ​This application is used for
+  ​This application is used for tracking your employees, their departments and salaries.

   # License
   This project is license under the  license.